-Today's youth is going to get the opportunity to demonstrate how deep its commitment may have been only a skin-is to turn its back on a mater- deep commitment.
-Reversal ialistic society in the months ahead, according to a well-known Texas A&M University
+Today's youth is going to get the opportunity to demon- clean environment at any cost strate how deep its commitment may have been only a skinis to turn its back on a mater- deep commitment.
+Reversal of tastes and activities in areas ialistic society in the months decisions on the Alaska Pipeahead, according to a wellline, on use of high-sulfur known Texas A&M University coals, planned development of leisure and recreation authority, oil shales, and approvals for

-Dr. Leslie M. Reid, head of additional oil drilling in the the A&M Department of Recrea- Santa Barbara Channel have tion and Parks, said that "as recently as the summer of 1972, sition." young Americans seemed in total agreement that no odds were too great to campaign under the banner of ecology for preservation of natural beauty and to clean-up a soiled, polluted world. "
+Dr. Leslie M. Reid, head of additional oil drilling in the the A&M Department of Recrea- Santa Barbara Channel have tion and Parks, said that "as raised hardly a ripple of opporecently as the summer of 1972, sition." young Americans seemed in total agreement that no odds were too great to campaign un- choice but to play the game; der the banner of ecology for we are all deeply involved in preservation of natural beauty a fundamental re-thinking of and to clean-up a soiled, polour basic way of life." luted world."

-Reid also is a researcher with out we all may soon have a the Texas Agricultural Experiment Station and an educator with the Texas Agricultural Extension Service.
+Reid also is a researcher with out we all may soon have a the Texas Agricultural Experi- chance to experience exactly ment Station and an educator Lettuce, tomatoes & pickles with the Texas Agricultural Extension Service.